chrislernunes/propagate/README.md

 An incremental computation runtime in OCaml.

 Represent a computation as a dependency graph.
-When an input changes, only the parts of the graph that are actually affected — and that someone is actually watching — get recomputed.
+When an input changes, only the parts of the graph that are actually affected, and that someone is actually watching get recomputed.

 ```text
         A